 - by offering prophetic witness, developing theological resources, andcultivating partnerships for learning and action.

 The Covenant Network of Presbyterians is a broad-based, national group of clergy and lay leaders working for a church that is simultaneously faithful, just, and whole.
 We seek to support the mission and unity of the Presbyterian Church (USA) in a time of potentially divisive controversy.
 We intend to articulate and act on the church’s historic, progressive vision and to work for a fully inclusive church.

 Amendment A was not affirmed by a majority of presbyteries in voting during the winter and spring of 1998.
-Consequently the former “Amendment B” remained in the Book of Order, the constitution of the church, as G-6.0106b.
+Consequently the former “Amendment B” remained in the Book of Order, Part I of the Constitution of the church, as G-6.0106b.
 Although the amendment failed to pass, 46% of the votes cast in presbytery meetings that year favored Amendment A.

 Covenant Network led three subsequent efforts in the presbyteries to delete or change G-6.0106b, via proposed Amendments 01-A, 08-B, and 10-A. Amendment 10-A was approved by the presbyteries, and went into effect as G-2.0104b in the summer of 2011.